-- Older companies like Smugmug have become lazy and keep offering things that I don’t need: like importing all my photos into the service or backing up my RAW files.
+- Older companies like Smugmug have become lazy and offer things I don’t need, like importing all my photos into the service or backing up my RAW files.
 This is not what I’m looking for, and I have no need for these new features.

 - I generally like Smugmug, and it was a big step up after leaving Flickr, but I find their lack of support of Apple’s latest features like Widgets a deal-breaker, and I’m not talking about their lack of RSS feeds, which is a shame in 2022.